Prabhu-demo/Docs-Repo/Feature Level Docs - DSS/DSS-Monolith.md

 ---

-# KVB-Specific Validations, Search Charge & Payment Mode Logic
+# KVB-Specific Validations, Surcharge & Payment Mode Logic

 ## 1. Overview
-This document captures **KVB-specific validations**, **search charge calculation logic**, and **payment mode & dynamic party swapping behavior** derived from the technical walkthrough.
+This document captures **KVB-specific validations**, **Surcharge calculation logic**, and **payment mode & dynamic party swapping behavior** derived from the technical walkthrough.
 These rules are layered on top of the standard stamping workflow and apply only when corresponding organization-level configurations are enabled.

 ---